Michter99/data_engineering_course/Data Engineering Course/1 - Introduction to Data Engineering/Week 1/Introduction to Data Engineering.md

 - **Serving**: After the data is transformed, it is ready for use by different applications or teams.
 This could involve serving the data to dashboards, machine learning models, or operational systems.
 The serving layer makes the processed data available for real-time or batch consumption.
 - **Analytics, Machine Learning, and Reverse ETL**: Once data is served, it can be analyzed for insights, used to train machine learning models, or re-integrated into other operational systems (Reverse ETL) to act on insights.
 This is where the value of the data is realized through data-driven decision-making.
 - **Storage**: Supporting all these stages is a robust data storage layer.
 Data needs to be stored efficiently, securely, and in formats that support the various operations needed, from raw to transformed data.
-**Supporting Infrastructure (Undercurrents):** Underpinning the entire lifecycle are essential components necessary for managing, orchestrating, and securing the data pipeline.
+**Supporting Infrastructure ([[Undercurrents of the Data Engineering LifeCycle]]):** Underpinning the entire lifecycle are essential components necessary for managing, orchestrating, and securing the data pipeline.

 ## Definition of Data Pipeline
 The combination of architecture, systems, and processes that move data through the stages of the data engineering lifecycle.